divio/divio-cloud-docs/background/ip-addresses.rst

 A partial exception to this is the IP addresses of our load-balancers, which can be regarded as semi-static.

-Customers' projects may be attached to domains for which CNAMES cannot used (that is, bare domains such as ``example.com``, rather than sub-domains such as ``www.example.com``).
+Customers' applications may be attached to domains for which CNAMES cannot used (that is, bare domains such as ``example.com``, rather than sub-domains such as ``www.example.com``).
 In this case we recommend using ALIAS records.
 Not all DNS providers support ALIAS, and in those cases it is necessary to use A records, which require IP addresses.